 The basic premise of WRD's In-Lieu Program is to offset the pumping in the basin to lower the annual overdraft and reduce the artificial replenishment needs.
 It helps provide an alternate means of replenishing the groundwater supply by encouraging basin pumpers to purchase imported water when available instead of pumping groundwater.
 This can help raise water levels in areas that are otherwise more difficult to address.
 MWD has ceased providing seasonally discounted water for the In-Lieu program since 2011, so WRD's program has been put on hold with the exception of a few localized projects with the City of Long Beach.
+For the previous year, WRD had an In-Lieu Program with Long Beach for 12,723 AF, which helped keep groundwater in the CBWCB.
 For the ensuing year, WRD is not budgeting for the In-Lieu program, although may consider new programs if opportunities arise.